· AI

 The problem is reliability.

-Why businesses need predictable over impressive
+Why do businesses need predictable over impressive?

-Companies get genuinely excited about an AI demo, then quietly kill the whole project three months later when the thing works 85% of the time in production.
+Companies get excited about an AI demo, then quietly kill the whole project three months later when the thing works 85% of the time in production.
 That missing 15% isn’t a rounding error when you’re processing customer orders, managing support tickets, or handling financial data.

 The math that kills most agent projects is brutal: error rates compound exponentially.
 An agent with 95% reliability per step yields only 36% success over 20 steps.
 Even at 99% per step, you’re down to 82% over a 20-step workflow.
+Not exactly confidence-inspiring.

 This is probably why so many agentic AI projects get canceled before they ever reach production.
 Industry analysts predict more than 40% of today’s agentic AI projects could be cancelled by 2027 due to unanticipated cost, complexity, or unexpected risks.

 Teams focus on improving model performance when they should be building patterns that handle failure gracefully.
 Traditional software fails predictably: authentication fails, you show a login screen; the database fails, you queue the request; the network fails, you retry with backoff.
 AI agents?
 They return something wrong that looks right.
-That’s a different kind of problem entirely.
+That’s a different kind of problem.

 The engineering discipline AI agents actually need

 Building reliable agents means treating them like the distributed systems they are.
 Not like magic black boxes.
+Will better models solve this?
+No. I’m skeptical that even GPT-7 changes the underlying answer here, because the failure modes are about coupling, state, and recovery, not about raw model intelligence.

 Start with error handling.
 Every tool your agent uses can fail.
 Production AI deployments need retry logic with exponential backoff.
 When your agent calls an API, that call needs to handle timeouts, rate limits, and service outages.